-When you visit Donya Pain Management for your epidural steroid injection, you lie down on a specialized table that allows Dr. Ibrahim to create X-rays in real-time (fluoroscopy).
+When you visit Donya Pain and Wellness Center for your epidural steroid injection, you lie down on a specialized table that allows Dr. Ibrahim to create X-rays in real-time (fluoroscopy).
 The X-rays allow him to see your spine and guide the needle to the inflamed nerves.

 After applying a local anesthetic to your skin, Dr. Ibrahim inserts a thin needle into the epidural space and first injects a dye.
 He uses fluoroscopic imaging to see how the dye spreads through the epidural space, making sure it reaches the targeted nerves.
 Then he injects the steroid and withdraws the needle.